-The contribution of solar energy can play an essential role in the total energy supply of the world.
-In some countries, solar energy is being used in homes and airports, which relieve lifetime electricity bills and be a positive step for the green environment.
-Therefore, today we will learn about the basic concept of how does work solar energy.
+The contribution of solar energy can play an essential role in the world’s total energy supply.
+In some countries, solar energy is being used in homes and airports, which relieves lifetime electricity bills and is a positive step for the green environment.
+Today in this article, we will learn about the basic concept of solar energy.

-Some countries in the world use solar energy, but 100% solar power is used at two major airports in India, Kerala Kochi Airport and Netaji Subhash Chandra Bose International Airport in Kolkata.
+Some countries use solar energy, but 100% solar power is used at two major airports in India, Kerala Kochi Airport and Netaji Subhash Chandra Bose International Airport in Kolkata.

 To use solar energy, we need silicon, which is commonly identified as a metalloid, and this silicon is made only from sand, which is abundant on Earth.
 The sand is heated in a furnace with carbon at a temperature of 2000 ° C to obtain raw silicon.

-Then undergoes a complex purification process that the raw silicon is converted into a gaseous silicon compound and then mixed with hydrogen to obtain a highly pure polycrystalline silicon, which is used to get solar energy.
+Then undergoes a complex purification process.
+First, the raw silicon is converted into a gaseous silicon compound and mixed with hydrogen to obtain highly pure polycrystalline silicon used to get solar energy.

 These parts of silicon are called negative type (n-type) regions.
 Three valence aluminium electron atoms are injected into silicon, and this part is called the positive type (P-type) region.